Hyundai Elantra: Elantra Sport

 Roughly halfway through the 2017 model year, Hyundai released a Sport model for the North American market.
-The Sport slots between the Eco and Limited models and is differentiated externally by different headlights and tail lights, ground effects, a more aggressive front and rear bumper as well as dual chrome-tipped exhaust outlets.
-Under the hood, the Sport features a Turbocharged 1.6 L direct-injected I4 producing 201 hp and 195 lbft of torque.
-Transmission options include a 7-speed dual-clutch automatic with manual shift mode or a traditional 6-speed manual.
+The Sport slots between the Eco and Limited models and was differentiated externally by different headlights and tail lights, ground effects, a more aggressive front and rear bumper as well as dual chrome-tipped exhaust outlets.
+Under the hood, the Sport featured a Turbocharged 1.6 L direct-injected I4 producing 201 hp and 195 lbft of torque.
+Transmission options included a 7-speed dual-clutch automatic with manual shift mode or a traditional 6-speed manual.
 Additional modifications for the sport include a flat-bottomed steering wheel, red stitching on the seats, shift boot and steering wheel, larger front brakes, 18" alloy wheels, an independent multi-link rear suspension, a thicker front stabilizer bar, and a lower ratio steering ratio for a quicker feel.

-2018 model year added power sunroof and blind-spot monitoring with rear cross-traffic alert and lane change assist are standard for the US market.
+2018 model year added an optional power sunroof and blind-spot monitoring, with rear cross-traffic alert and lane change assist standard.
+The Elantra Sport was discontinued in 2020 to make way for the Hyundai Elantra N-Line.